lihbr/lihbr-apex/README.md

 #### `.sass` files

-In order to improve `.sass` files compilation this projet relies on `fibers`.
+In order to improve `.sass` files compilation, this project relies on `fibers`.
 While you should not have any problem with it on Mac or Linux OS you need on Windows to have few more dependencies:

 ```bash
 $ npm install -g node-gyp@latest